seth586/guides/FreeNAS/freenas_5_lnd.md

 [Bitcoind]
 bitcoind.dir=/home/bitcoin/.bitcoin
 ```
 Make sure to set `externalip=` if you have a static ip.
 If your ISP assigns a dynamic ip address, `nat=true` can be used instead.
 However, this uses universal plug and play or NAT-PMP, which is a [security vulnerability](https://docs.netgate.com/pfsense/en/latest/book/services/upnp-and-nat-pmp.html) if not implemented correctly.
 Incoming channels will not be able to connect if your advertised IP address is not correct.
-I will do a write-up in the near future to implement NAT-PMP in openwrt to minimize the attack surface.
+Follow this [optional guide](https://github.com/seth586/guides/blob/master/OpenWRT/upnp_natpmp.md) to set your OpenWRT router up with NAT-PMP.

 Make sure port `9735` is forwarded in your router to your bitcoin jail!